 [At some point during the closeout, Neil decides to use dirt as packing for the rocks he has put in the open rock box (ALSRC 1003, aka the Documented Sample container).
 In all, he shovels in about 6 kilograms.
 Jim Gooding describes this sample as being very representative of the mare regolith and that, because there is so much of it, it is the material which is now being put to use in lunar base engineering studies.
 Small amounts have been used in lab-scale demonstrations of processes proposed for the manufacture of such basic engineering materials as cement and ceramics.
 From the TV, it is not at all obvious when or how he collects this soil.
 Because he had the tongs with him while he was collecting rocks, it seems most likely that he collected this soil once he got back to the MESA.
 The lack of any movements in the TV that can be easily interpreted as soil collection suggests that he was able to reach down to the surface with the scoop without bending over very much at all.]

 [As can be seen in full-resolution versions of the restored video, about 40 seconds before Buzz's next transmission, he reaches the top of the ladder and, before he gets up on the porch, appears to be doing something with his left hand at the base of the porch rail.
-In a detail from AS11-40-5868, taken by Neil as Buzz was climbing down the ladder not long after 109:39:43, we see the large waist-tether carabiner Buzz hooked to the base of the left porch rail.
-Note that the strap goes from the base of the carabiner up onto the porch, around the inside of the porch rail, and then hangs down with the small waist-tether carabiner visible behind the ladder strut.
-Before going up on the porch, Buzz may be repositioning the carabiner and strap so that the strap hangs its full length and the small carabiner may be in Neil's reach, as Buzz suggests at 111:26:47.
-A detail from training photo S69-31114 shows a waist tether hanging down its full length with a Hasselblad attached to the small carabiner.
-The waist tether is approximately 4 ft (1.2 m) long.]
+In a detail from AS11-40-5868, taken by Neil as Buzz was climbing down the ladder not long after 109:39:43, we see the large waist-tether snap hook Buzz attached to the base of the left porch rail.
+Note that the strap goes from the base of the large hook up onto the porch, around the inside of the porch rail, and then hangs down with the small waist-tether snap hook visible behind the ladder strut.
+Before going up on the porch, Buzz may be repositioning the hook and strap so that the strap hangs its full length and the small hook may be in Neil's reach, as Buzz suggests at 111:26:47.
+A detail from training photo S69-31114 shows a waist tether hanging down its full length with a Hasselblad attached to the small hook.
+The waist tether is 50 inches (127 cm) long from hook tip to hook tip .]

 111:25:58 Armstrong: Okay.
 (Long Pause) Did you get that solar wind rolled up there, Buzz?